someguy599/Deep-Learners/content/mini-project/aqi/_index.md

 title: "Relationship Between Air Quality and Income in California"
 showToc: true
 tocOpen: true
-summary: Our goal was determining whether air quality and people's income are correlated among California counties.
+summary: Our goal was to determine whether air quality and people's income are correlated among California counties.
 date: 2025-07-08
 ---

 ## Introduction

-Our goal was determining whether air quality and people's income are correlated among California counties.
+Our goal was to determine whether air quality and people's income are correlated among California counties.

+---
 ## Data Acquisition